cypress-io/cypress/docs/source/api/commands/screenshot.md

 **Screenshots in CI**

-You can see screenshots taken during a CI run in the [Cypress Dashboard](https://on.cypress.io/dashboard) without any extra work.
+You can see screenshots taken during a CI run in the {% url 'Dashboard' https://on.cypress.io/dashboard %} without any extra work.

 Alternatively, to see screenshots in the [Circle CI](https://circleci.com/) UI, we automatically export screenshots as artifacts.
 This makes them available directly in their web UI.